pastas/pastas/README.rst

 ~~~~~~~~~~~~
 Pastas depends on a number of Python packages, of which all of the necessary are
 automatically installed when using the pip install manager.
 To summarize, the
-following pacakges are necessary for a minimal function installation of Pastas:
+following packages are necessary for a minimal function installation of Pastas:

 - numpy>=1.15
 - matplotlib>=2.0